xuxw98/ESAM/data/3RScan/README.md

 Then you will get a new folder named `3rscan_instance_data`.

-**Step3:** Go back to the root directory of OS3D, and generate .pkl file by running:
+**Step3:** Go back to the root directory of ESAM, and generate .pkl file by running:
 ```bash
 python tools/create_data.py 3rscan --root-path ./data/3RScan --out-dir ./data/3RScan --extra-tag 3rscan
 ```